Xunnamius/black-flag/README.md

 - The `yargs::argv` magic property is soft-disabled (always returns `undefined`) because having such an expensive "hot" getter is not optimal in a language where properties can be accessed unpredictably.
-For instance, deep cloning a yargs instance results in `yargs::parse` (_and yargs's command handlers!_) getting invoked several times, _even after an error occurred in an earlier invocation_.
+For instance, deep cloning a yargs instance results in `yargs::parse` (_and the handlers of any registered commands!_) getting invoked several times, _even after an error occurred in an earlier invocation_.
 This can lead to undefined or even dangerous behavior.

   > Who in their right mind is out here cloning yargs instances, you may ask?
-  > [Jest does so whenever you use certain asymmetric matchers][37].
+  > [Jest does so whenever you use certain asymmetric matchers][38].

   Regardless, you should never have to reach below Black Flag's abstraction over yargs to call methods like `yargs::parse`, `yargs::parseAsync`, `yargs::argv`,